Tube and Tyre Basic Guides By Carter Hayes April 15, 2026 9 min read

 How XL Changes Load Capacity

-When you choose XL tires their higher load index directly increases the maximum safe weight per tire.
-You’ll also be able to run higher inflation pressures (up to about 41 psi) to boost carrying capacity.
-Reinforced sidewalls provide the structural strength that prevents excessive deflection and maintains stability under heavier loads.
+XL tires carry more weight because their higher load index directly raises the maximum safe weight per tire.
+Higher inflation pressures boost this carrying capacity even further.
+The reinforced sidewalls provide the structural strength needed to prevent excessive flex under heavy loads.

 Increased Load Index